 It has been three years since I wrote a series of newsletters on water.
 After attending the seminar with Dr. Tennant (see last month’s newsletter, Healing with Voltage), I decided it was time to revisit the water issue.

-Many people are on prescription drugs and the drugs and their metabolites are showing up in drinking water.
 The World Health Organization (WHO) addressed this issue in 2011.
 Up to 25 pharmaceuticals have been detected in treated drinking water.
 Many more have been detected in wastewaters, surface waters and ground waters.
 The WHO concluded that the levels of these substances are low and, therefore, they are not a real problem; they suggest that attention should stay focused on bacteria.
 Yes, the levels are low, but no one knows the impact of these drugs and their metabolites on human health, especially the cumulative and/or combination effects.

 If tap water is not the best source for our drinking water, what is?
 Bottled water is an option; however testing has shown that about 25% of bottled water is really untreated tap water.
 Because of this it is important to know the source of the water you buy.
 The plastic containers in which water is sold may also be a problem.
 One solution to these problems is to take tap water and filter it.
 Three years ago I recommended using a reverse osmosis filter to do this.
 Then at Dr. Tennant’s seminar, I heard Leo’s story.